 The extent to which remains can or should be conserved will depend upon a number of factors, including the significance of the archaeological site or the archaeological resource itself.
 The case for conservation will be assessed on the individual merits of each case, taking into account the significance of the resource and weighing this against the need for and community benefit of the proposed development.
-Where proposals would result in the harm to; or loss of archaeological resources or the site's setting, evidence will be required to demonstrate that there are overriding public benefits or needs to justify any adverse impact on the archaeological resource or its setting; and that there are no other mechanisms for supporting the retention of its heritage value.
+Where proposals would result in the harm to; or loss of archaeological resources or the site's setting, evidence will be required to demonstrate that there are overriding public benefits or needs to justify any adverse impact on the archaeological resource or its setting; or that there are no other mechanisms for supporting the retention of its heritage value.
 If conflict between a development proposal and archaeological resources or its setting cannot be avoided, the weight given to heritage values in decision-making should be proportionate to the impact of the proposed change on significance and value of the archaeological resource to be lost.
-The nature of the predicted public benefit should be clearly described and justified, and should set out how, when and in what form the community will be expected to benefit directly from the proposed development, relative to its impact on the historic environment.